US agency sues Corzine over failure of MF Global

 Three reports on MF Global's collapse, by a House panel and two court-appointed trustees, placed most of the blame on Corzine.
 It said his risky strategies caused the failure.

-Shareholders of MF Global have sued Corzine and other top managers.
+Shareholders of MF Global also have sued Corzine and other top managers.
 The investors say they lost about $585 million in just a week as the firm foundered.
 They accuse MF Global and the executives of making false and misleading statements about the firm's financial strength.

+The trustee overseeing the liquidation of MF Global's brokerage operations eventually recovered and returned to customers most of the missing money, having traced it to banks that held accounts for the firm and to other accounts.
 Giddens, the trustee, also joined a lawsuit filed by MF Global customers against Corzine and the other top executives.

 Corzine's testimony offered little to satisfy lawmakers or MF Global customers who lost money.
 Yet his explanations would be hard to disprove, legal experts said.